 Second, we have compiled a number of resources that might be helpful in raising questions about vocation in the classroom context.
 We have received many good suggestions for this list from colleagues; special thanks to Maura Reynolds for providing her materials in past years.
 The CrossRoads Project office has catalogued and collated these materials, and would be glad to send them to anyone who is interested.
 They fall into four general categories:

 The titles are listed below.
 If you would like to receive a packet of these materials, please email CrossRoads and list the items that you’d like to receive; they are designated in the list by a number and letter.
 Feel free to ask for everything in a category, or for the entire list.
-Or, complete this on-line form.

 Above and beyond the individual resources listed here, we strongly recommend the compilations of vocation-related texts that were commissioned by the national PTEV Coordination Office.